UsePickle/usepickle.github.io/_posts/2018-08-01-custom-fields-help.md

 To use a custom field, simply visit a contat and click edit.
 Then, at the bottom of the page, you'll see all of your custom fields.

 If you don't have any custom fields, you can create them.
+Custom fields are great for filtering contacts using search, remembering various pieces of information about someone and much more.

+Custom fields sort of act like a spreadsheet.
+If you had a list of contacts in a spreadsheet, the custom fields would be various column names.